 – Stuffing (100% Polyester)

-– Embroidery Floss or Beads / Buttons (eyes)
+– Embroidery Floss, Beads or Buttons (eyes)

 The following equipment will also be useful:

-– Chalk / Removable Pen
+– Chalk or Removable Pen

 Draw around the template on the wrong side of the fabric, use chalk or a removable pen.
 If you are working with a patterned fabric think about the placement of the pattern.

 The template does not have any seam allowances, having the stitching line drawn onto the fabric will help with accurate sewing.
 Draw the seam allowances onto the fabric using a ruler and removable pen.
-Measure 1/4″ (5mm) from the stitch line.
+Measure 1/4″ (5mm) from the stitching line.